visit-dav/visit/docs/SphynxDocs/MultipleDatabaseAndWindows/Database_comparison.rst

 implies, the expression takes fields from one mesh and maps the field onto another mesh by taking the cell or node-centered values on the donor mesh and mapping them onto the cells or nodes having the same indices in the new mesh.
-For valid results, conn_cmfe requires the donar and target meshes be topologically congruent (e.g. size, connectivity, decomposition, etc.).
+For valid results, conn_cmfe requires the donor and target meshes be topologically congruent (e.g. size, connectivity, decomposition, etc.).
 If this is not the case, then one should use the position-based, pos_cmfe expression.
 The CMFE expressions can be used to map fields from a mesh in